-- The key principles, aligned to the Service Management Strategy, which will set out how Central Services, LDSOs and other Market Participants (e.g. Suppliers and Agents) will deliver their own service management Service Desk and Help Desk arrangements and interact with one another when required. - A set of example scenarios to provide context. - A list of key stakeholders to engage in further refinement sessions. - Foundational inputs toward developing a detailed cross-party runbook. - Runbook Contents (to be developed) - End-to-end flow diagrams for selected scenarios (including cross-scenario interactions). - Defined triage steps to support consistent incident handling. - A RACI matrix outlining responsibilities across all involved service desks, with a focus on Major Incident management. - The MHHS Service Management Strategy (MHHS-DEL2124) defines the Service Desk and Help Desk models as follows: - a) Service Desk: Technical / System issues that will likely require L3 support to resolve and that should be routed to the MHHS Service Desk e.g. DIP / LSS not operating as expected. - b) Help Desk: Business Process / Data issues that can be resolved through the SM user practicing self-service using the knowledge management articles available on the SM Portal.
+- The key principles, aligned to the Service Management Strategy, which will set out how Central Services, LDSOs and other Market Participants (e.g. Suppliers and Agents) will interact with one another when required. - A set of example scenarios to provide context. - A list of key stakeholders to engage in further refinement sessions. - Foundational inputs toward developing a detailed cross-party runbook. - Runbook Contents (to be developed) - End-to-end flow diagrams for selected scenarios (including cross-scenario interactions). - Defined triage steps to support consistent incident handling. - A RACI matrix outlining responsibilities across all involved service desks, with a focus on Major Incident management.

+\The MHHS Service Management Strategy (MHHS-DEL2124) defines the Service Desk and Help Desk models as follows:

+a) Service Desk: Technical / System issues that will likely require L3 support to resolve and that should be routed to the MHHS Service Desk e.g. DIP / LSS not operating as expected.

+b) Help Desk: Business Process / Data issues that can be resolved through the SM user practicing self-service using the knowledge management articles available on the SM Portal.
 Alternatively, these could be resolved using existing processes to resolve issues between industry parties such as SDEP, email and telephone queries.
 These types of queries should not be routed to the MHHS Service Desk e.g. individual message being rejected as not meeting validation criteria, however overall system working as expected.

-Currently LDSOs operate the Help Desk model within the Legacy arrangements (commonly referred to as the "MPAS Help Desk".
-This service will persist as is under the new arrangements. and operates within normal business hours.
+Currently LDSOs operate the MPAS Help Desk model within the existing arrangements.
+This service will persist and be extended to cover the relevant LDSO MHHS requirements under the new arrangements. and continue to operate within their existing SLAs and Operating Hours.